mrmoxon/Agent-WebVoyager/README.md

 ### Overview

-Agent-WebVoyager is an innovative approach to web navigation and data extraction, capable of performing complex browsing tasks without the need for specific APIs.
-Mimicking human-like browsing behavior, this agent navigates the web, interacts with pages, and extracts information, all through visual cues and intelligent decision-making processes.
+Agent-WebVoyager is an innovative approach to web navigation and data extraction, capable of performing complex browsing tasks without the need for specific APIs and recording progress along the way.
+Mimicking human-like browsing behavior, WebVoyager navigates the web, interacts with pages, and extracts information, all through visual cues and intelligent decision-making processes.

 ![WebVoyager](path-history/webvoyager.png)

-The project showcases the agent's capability to perform a "meta-webscrape" task, such as browsing Twitter to report Elon Musk's most recent tweet, by purely simulating user interactions with the web page.
+The project showcases the agent's capability to perform a "meta-webscrape" task, such as browsing X to report Elon Musk's most recent post purely by simulating a few user interactions with the web page.
 This method stands out by its independence from platform-specific APIs, highlighting a versatile and adaptive web scraping approach.
+The sky is the limit.

 ### Features

 - **Human-like Web Navigation:** Employs visual cues and page elements for navigation, making the process similar to how a human would browse.
 - **No API Required:** Performs tasks without relying on specific web service APIs, enabling broader applicability across various platforms.
 - **Intelligent Decision Making:** Utilizes a set of defined functions to make decisions, interact with web elements, and navigate through pages.
+Leverages GPT-4V and LangSmith.
 - **Visual Task Documentation:** Generates a visual path history, documenting each step taken during the task execution.

 ### Installation